MicrosoftDocs/azure-media-services/media-services/latest/includes/term-mezzanine.md

 title: Mezzanine file
 ---

-**Mezzanine file** - Media that is uploaded or ingested by Media Services for encoding.
+**Mezzanine file** - a lightly compressed rendition of a source video from either a camera, editing system, or other source of raw video and audio data.
+Typically this is a high quality copy, or the primary source video, that is ingested by Media Services for encoding.